fungos34/auto_condition_screening/README.md

 ## Module Description

 ### run.py
-The main experimental settings have to be set in here.
+To run the script the main experimental settings have to be set in here.
 If some of these parameters are not set by the user, they will get calculated by the system.
 ```
 TESTING_ACTIVE = True